MicrosoftDocs/learn/learn-pr/aspnetcore/publish-aspnetcore-app/includes/2-publishing-dotnet-apps.md

 ### Azure

 If you're deploying to Azure, you can host your ASP.NET Core app in Azure App Service or Azure Container Apps.
-A variety of tools make it easy to deploy your app to Azure from the command line.
+Various tools make it easy to deploy your app to Azure from the command line.
 These tools include:

 - Azure Tools extension for Visual Studio Code
 - Visual Studio